zyadcodes/restrapp-policies/Restaurant-Privacy-Policy.md

+# Privacy Policy
-# Last Updated 25 January 2024
+## Last Updated 25 January 2024

-## This mobile app is created and hosted by Platter, an independant company that develops and maintains mobile apps for restaurants.
+## This mobile app is created and hosted by Platter, a company started by Zyad Elgohary, an independant developer & company that develops and maintains mobile apps for restaurants.

 ### Information Collection and Use